lee212/simpleazure/docs/index.rst

 Machine (VM) to provision resources in a simple way.
-Infrastructure provisioning is supported now with the new Azure Resource Manager (ARM) Templates, therefore you can describe and share your application with infrastructure in a JSON format template to reproduce same infrastructure constantly.
+Infrastructure provisioning is supported now with the new Azure Resource Manager (ARM) Templates, therefore you can describe and share your application with infrastructure in a JSON format template to reproduce same environments.
 Launching classic virtual machines is supported using the Azure Service Management (ASM) API which is now called classic or legacy mode.

 Simple Azure includes 407 community templates [1]_ from `Azure QuickStart Templates <https://github.com/Azure/azure-quickstart-templates>`_